bobanetwork/boba_legacy/boba_documentation/developer/network-moonbeam.md

 # Bobabeam (1294)

-## Mainnet Addresses
+## Bobabeam Addresses

-For **primary contracts and addresses** see [packages/contracts/deployments/mainnet/README.md](../../packages/contracts/deployments/bobabeam/README.md)
+For **primary contracts and addresses** see [packages/contracts/deployments/bobabeam/README.md](../../packages/contracts/deployments/bobabeam/README.md)

-For **secondary addresses**, such as L2 Tokens and Messengers, please see the [Mainnet address registration dump](../../packages/boba/register/addresses/addressesMainnet_0xTBATBATBATBA.json).
+For **secondary addresses**, such as L2 Tokens and Messengers, please see the [Bobabeam address registration dump](../../packages/boba/register/addresses/addressesBobaBeam_0xTBATBATBATBA.json).

-## Mainnet Links and Endpoints
+## Bobabeam Links and Endpoints

 |                   |                                                                                  |
 | ----------------- | -------------------------------------------------------------------------------- |